92green/react-entity-editor/README.md

     An object containing editor actions to be called in response to user interactions.
 ActionTriggerFunctions accept a single argument, an object of data to pass to the action.

+  - **entityEditor.operations** `:Object<OperationTriggerFunction>`

+    An object containing editor operations to be called.
+While normally you would call the action, calling operations is useful if you need to perform an operation outside of a workflow, and can therefore be executed even when an action is currently in progress.

-  - **entityEditor.abilities** `:Object<boolean>`
+  - **entityEditor.actionable** `:boolean`

-    An object with action names for keys and booleans for values.
-Each boolean indicates if the action is able to be started, which is useful for conditionally disabling buttons.
+    A boolean indicating if a new action is able to be started, which is useful for conditionally disabling buttons.

   - **entityEditor.status** `:Object<any>|null`